Yevgeny Prigozhin: Africa interests

-On 15 April 2019, Putin sent 30 Russian troops as part of a UN mission in the CAR to support Lobaye Invest interests.
-Beginning 18 December 2020, several hundred Russians with heavy weapons supported an offensive on Bangui which included contingents of troops from Rwanda.
-On 27 May 2021, three Russians were killed when a roadside bomb exploded.
-From 2012 until May 2021 according to DW, an estimated 800 to 2,000 Russian mercenaries have fought in the CAR.
+Prigozhin expressed his support for the 2023 Nigerien coup d'état, writing on Telegram "What happened in Niger is nothing other than the struggle of the people of Niger with their colonizers ... who are trying to foist their rules of life on them and their conditions and keep them in the state that Africa was in hundreds of years ago ...
+It effectively means winning independence.
+The rest will depend on the people of Niger, on how efficient they could govern."

+Since early 2018, the Prigozhin-associated company Lobaye Invest has mined diamonds, gold, and other minerals in the prefecture of Lobaye of the Central African Republic.
+Lobaye Invest is a subsidiary of M-Finance which was founded by Prigozhin.

 Internet Research Agency

-Prigozhin is alleged to have financed and directed a network of companies including a company called the Internet Research Agency Ltd. (ООО «Агентство интернет-исследований»), Concord Management and Consulting Company and one other related company.
-The three companies are accused of Internet trolling and attempting to influence the 2016 US presidential elections and other activity to influence political events outside Russia.
+Prigozhin financed and directed a network of companies including a company called the Internet Research Agency Ltd. (ООО «Агентство интернет-исследований»), Concord Management and Consulting Company and one other related company.
+The three companies are accused of Internet trolling and attempting to influence the 2016 United States presidential election and other activity to influence political events outside Russia.

 Russian journalist Andrey Soshnikov reported that Alexey Soskovets, who had participated in Russian youth political community, was directly connected to the offices of Internet Research in Olgino.
 His company, North-Western Service Agency, won 17 or 18 (according to different sources) contracts for organizing celebrations, forums and sport competitions for authorities of Saint Petersburg.
 The agency was the only participant in half of those bids.
 In the summer of 2013, the agency won a tender for providing freight services for participants of a Seliger camp.

 In February 2023, Prigozhin stated that he founded the IRA: "I've never just been the financier of the Internet Research Agency.
 I invented it, I created it, I managed it for a long time."
-The admission came months after Prigozhin had admitted to Russian interference in U.S. elections.
+The admission came months after Prigozhin had admitted to Russian interference in US elections.

-Spin offs
+Spin-offs

 Campaigns against opposition in 2013 involved Dmitry Bykov and the then head of RIA Novosti, Svetlana Mironyuk, while a homepage claiming to fight fake news (Gazeta O Gazetah) was used to spread fake news.